 How Much Actually Overlaps

 Here is the part vendors tend to undersell, because it is harder to bill for: most of the work is the same.
-Roughly 80% of what makes a page rank also makes it citable.
-Authority, genuinely useful content, clean structure, schema, fast and crawlable pages, a clear brand identity.
+In the audits we run, roughly 80% of what makes a page rank also makes it citable: authority, genuinely useful content, clean structure, schema, fast and crawlable pages, a clear brand identity.
 Do those well and you are most of the way to all three at once.
-Semrush puts it plainly: if your SEO is strong, you are already halfway to GEO.
+Semrush is more conservative, putting strong SEO at halfway to GEO.
+Either way, the overlap is the majority of the job.

 The label on the work matters less than doing it, and Google says as much: there is no special markup that wins AI features, just helpful content.
-The same Princeton research team that coined the term GEO found the highest-impact tactics were adding citations, quotations, and statistics, which is to say writing genuinely sourced, credible content.
+The IIT Delhi and Princeton researchers who coined the term GEO found the highest-impact tactics were adding citations, quotations, and statistics, which is to say writing genuinely sourced, credible content.
 That is not a new discipline.
 It is good content practice measured against a new surface.

-So treat the shared 80% as one program, not three.
+So treat the shared majority as one program, not three.
 The mistake is buying separate "GEO," "AEO," and "SEO" services that re-sell you the same fundamentals at three price points.
 Run the fundamentals once.
-The differences are real but small, and they are where the remaining 20% lives.
+The differences are real but small, and they are where the remaining slice lives.

 What's Genuinely Different

-The 20% that does not transfer comes down to how AI answers get built.
+The slice that does not transfer comes down to how AI answers get built.

 A search engine crawls, indexes, and ranks pages, then hands you a list.
 A generative engine does something else: it reads your question, often breaks it into sub-questions, retrieves passages from several sources, and writes one answer that blends them.
 How AI search works covers that loop.
 Optimizing for it changes a few things.